Back to all posts

 Choose Narvarte if you need the apartment to carry the month: separate work zones, calmer evenings, groceries, laundry, and enough space to avoid constantly working from cafes.
 San Rafael can work for a more urban couple, but the exact unit has to be stronger.

-Two remote workers using separate work zones in a furnished apartment during a monthly stay in Mexico City.
+Two remote workers use separate work zones in a furnished Mexico City apartment while comparing Narvarte and San Rafael for a monthly stay.

 Medical or Hospital-Adjacent Guest

 Start with Narvarte.
 It is the cleaner fit for central hospital-corridor logic and patient-family support stays.
-San Rafael may be relevant only if your specific medical target or organization points north or central rather than toward Centro Medico/Narvarte.
+San Rafael may be relevant only if your specific medical target or organization points north or central rather than toward Centro Medico or Narvarte.

 Experienced CDMX Traveler